 Dear Customer,

-From end of March 2025, when making a domestic payment or managing payees using ICBC NZ Personal Internet Banking and Personal Mobile Banking, this service will check if the account holder name and number match.
-Depending on the outcome of the check, you will receive a notification of match, partial match or not a match.
+When making a payment within New Zealand or managing your payees (excluding choosing from the public payee list), this new service will show if the account holder name and number are a match, partial match or not a match.

 If you’re expecting a payment, make sure you give your account holder name along with the correct account number.
 Your account holder name is your legal first and last name that you used when you set up or updated your account.
 You can also check or copy your account holder name and number in Personal Internet Banking and Personal Mobile Banking by: